-Nationally, it enjoy high ratings; locally, the productions are not-to-be-missed.
+Nationally, it enjoys high ratings; locally, the productions are not-to-be-missed.

 Area theatergoers who haven’t experienced productions by UMKC’s graduate theatre program are missing out on some great shows, such as the funny but shocking “Oh, Beautiful,” by Theresa Rebeck, and William Congreve’s “The Way of the World.”
 As theatre professor Ted Swetz announced in the planning for Congreve’s Restoration-era comedy, “Get ready, for the shackles have been hilariously thrown off.”